 Infant and Young Child Feeding:

-WAYCS stands for Women Adolescent and Young Children Space, a WV project model that are set up as part of health response in emergency context to enable women to breastfeed in privacy and facilitate peer-to-peer support for breastfeeding and to give those who are having diffiuclties to breastfeed or those who wish to restart to do so to receive skilled support.
+Women Adolescent and Young Children Spaces, or WAYCS, is a WV approach as part of the health response in emergency contexts to enable women to breastfeed in privacy and facilitate peer-to-peer support for breastfeeding, as well as providing skilled support for those who are experiencing breastfeeding challenges or who wish to restart breastfeeding.

 Watch this video on creating a space for women to express their needs while accessing life-saving health and nutrition information for their families.

 Provided remote support to regional and national offices to the following emergencies in 2015 and 2016: Led the Health and Nutrition operations to Iraq, Syria, Sierra Leone, Ebola Virus Disease Outbreak, Nepal Earthquake and Zika.

 Other health responses that were undertaken by World Vision have included access to MNCH services in Iraq(2014), Northern Syria(2013), Haiti Earthquake and Pakistan Floods(2010); and, support to pregnant and young mothers in N.Syria, Philippines(2013) and Pakistan(2009,2010) in addition to supporting bottle fed children involved in the European Migration crisis (2015).

 Strengthening and support to the health system to improve access to Maternal and Child Health services: WV responded in Kurdish Region of Iraq(2014), Northern Syria(2013), Haiti Earthquake and Pakistan Floods (2010) by providing basic medical needs and services in addition to training for community health workers.
 Additionally, in response to the Haiti Earthquake, WV supported 10 hospitals with essential drugs and equipment.